zcash/zips/drafts/bitcartel-nu0-network-handshake/draft.rst

 ::

-  ZIP: ???
+  ZIP: 201
-  Title: Network Upgrade Zero ("OverWinter") Network Handshake
+  Title: Network Peer Management for Overwinter
   Author: Simon Liu <simon@z.cash>
-  Comments-Summary: No comments yet.
-  Category: Process
+  Category: Network
   Created: 2018-01-15
   License: MIT

 Terminology
 ===========

-The key words "MUST", "MUST NOT", "SHOULD", and "MAY" in this document are to be interpreted as described in RFC 2119.
+The key words "MUST", "MUST NOT", "SHOULD", and "MAY" in this document are to be interpreted as described in RFC 2119. [#RFC2119]_

-"Legacy" - pre-NU0

-"NU0" - Network upgade zero

-"Overwinter" - Code-name for NU0
+The terms below are to be interpreted as follows:

+Branch
+  A chain of blocks with common consensus rules, where the first block in the chain is either the genesis block, or the child of a parent block created under an older set of consensus rules (i.e. the parent block is a member of a different branch).
+By definition, every block belongs to at most one branch.

+Hard fork
+  The creation of a new branch by a change in the consensus rules of the network.
+Nodes that do not recognize the new rules will continue to follow the old branch.

+Network upgrade
+  An intentional hard fork undertaken by the community in order to improve the network.

+Overwinter
+  Code-name for the first ZCash network upgrade, also known as Network Upgrade Zero.

 Abstract
 ========

-This proposal defines an upgrade to network handshake format required for Network Upgrade Activation Mechanism [#zip-0???]_.
+This proposal defines an upgrade to the network handshake and peer management required for network upgrades following the Network Upgrade Activation Mechanism [#zip-0200]_.

-Related to [#zip-0143]_
+Related to:

+- Transaction Signature Verification for Overwinter [#zip-0143]_.
+- Version 3 Transaction Format for Overwinter [#zip-0202]_.
+- Transaction Expiry [#zip-0203]_.

 Motivation
 ==========